 You aren’t alone on either front.

-A recent study by TrackMaven found that, while the output of content per brand increased 35% per channel across 2015, content engagement decreased by 17%.
+A recent study by TrackMaven found that while the output of content per brand increased by 35% per channel across 2015, content engagement decreased by 17%.

 Content creation overload has reached a point where readers have an ever-increasing amount of content to choose from while their attention and interest remain the same.
 The supply is drastically increasing as companies work to keep up with their industry, but the demand remains the same.
 This is why your content marketing is suffering from the law of diminishing returns.